muenzpraeger/best/docs/content/docs/introduction.md

 :::

 ## The Best Manifesto
-_Performance testing should be as easy to write, run and trust as unit testing._
+_Performance benchmarking should be as easy to write, run and trust as unit testing._

 ## How Best Works
 Once you have written your performance benchmarks, you pass them off to Best to process, run, and analyze.
 This guide describes how that all happens.